 Whether you’re considering putting your own company into liquidation, or are an interested party involved with a business that is going into liquidation, this article will explain the meaning, the process, and the implications.

-When a company has debts which outweigh its assets, or when it’s bills exceed available cashflow, it is insolvent.
+When a limited company has debts which outweigh its assets, or when it’s bills exceed available cashflow, it is insolvent.

 One thing many directors don’t realise is that at the moment of insolvency, a profound shift happens to their role.
 In an instant, the responsibility to shareholders disappears and the primary responsibility is now to your creditors.